 Generally, a corporation can deduct all other ordinary and necessary travel and entertainment expenses paid or incurred in its trade or business.
-It cannot, however, deduct an expense paid or incurred for a facility (such as a yacht or hunting lodge) that is used for an activity that is usually considered amusement, entertainment, or recreation.
+It cannot, however, deduct an expense paid or incurred for a facility (such as a yacht or hunting lodge) used for an activity that is usually considered amusement, entertainment, or recreation.

-Note: The corporation may be able to deduct the expense if the amount is treated as compensation and reported on Form W-2 for an employee or on Form 1099-MISC for an independent contractor.
+Note: The corporation may be able to deduct otherwise nondeductible meals, travel, and entertainment expenses if the amounts are treated as compensation and reported on Form W-2 for an employee or on Form 1099-MISC for an independent contractor.